serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

   },
 ```

-6. Run it locally on your machine (RDS instance not required)
+Run it locally on your machine (RDS instance not required).

-*Kickstart on local using SQLite*
+### Kickstart on local using SQLite

 ```
 cd app-backend/rds